 '''

 rule ExternalVariableExample2

 {

 condition:

 bool_ext_var or filesize < int_ext_var

+}

 '''

-External variables of type string can be used with operators contains and matches.
+External variables of type string can be used with the operators: contains and matches.
 The contains operator returns true if the string contains the specified substring.
-The operator matches returns true if the string matches the given regular expression.
+The matches operator returns true if the string matches the given regular expression.